 The following day, Mr. Klinghoffer, who was in a wheelchair after suffering two strokes earlier in life, was shot execution-style.
 He and his wheelchair were thrown overboard.

-Every victim has a story that extends far beyond the confines of their untimely demise.
+A documentary detailing Mr. Klinghoffer's murder charted the course of my career.
+While watching his story, I knew I wanted to tell victims' stories.
+Why?
+Because every victim has a story that extends far beyond the confines of their untimely demise.
 And, every one of them deserves to have their story told.